Pope Gregory I: Iconography

-In art Gregory is usually shown in full pontifical robes with the tiara and double cross, despite his actual habit of dress.
+In art, Gregory is usually shown in full pontifical robes with the tiara and double cross, despite his actual habit of dress.
 Earlier depictions are more likely to show a monastic tonsure and plainer dress.
 Orthodox icons traditionally show St. Gregory vested as a bishop holding a Gospel Book and blessing with his right hand.
 It is recorded that he permitted his depiction with a square halo, then used for the living.
 A dove is his attribute, from the well-known story attributed to his friend Peter the Deacon, who tells that when the pope was dictating his homilies on Ezechiel a curtain was drawn between his secretary and himself.
 As, however, the pope remained silent for long periods at a time, the servant made a hole in the curtain and, looking through, beheld a dove seated upon Gregory's head with its beak between his lips.
-When the dove withdrew its beak the pope spoke and the secretary took down his words; but when he became silent the servant again applied his eye to the hole and saw the dove had replaced its beak between his lips.
+When the dove withdrew its beak, the pope spoke and the secretary took down his words; but when he became silent, the servant again applied his eye to the hole and saw the dove replaced its beak between his lips.

 Ribera's oil painting of Saint Gregory the Great (c.
 1614) is from the Giustiniani collection.
 The painting is conserved in the Galleria Nazionale d'Arte Antica, Rome.
-The face of Gregory is a caricature of the features described by John the Deacon: total baldness, outthrust chin, beak-like nose, whereas John had described partial baldness, a mildly protruding chin, slightly aquiline nose and strikingly good looks.
-In this picture also Gregory has his monastic back on the world, which the real Gregory, despite his reclusive intent, was seldom allowed to have.
+The face of Gregory is a caricature of the features described by John the Deacon: total baldness, outthrust chin, beak-like nose, whereas John had described partial baldness, a mildly protruding chin, a slightly aquiline nose, and strikingly good looks.
+In this picture, Gregory also has his monastic back on the world, which the real Gregory, despite his reclusive intent, was seldom allowed to have.

 This scene is shown as a version of the traditional Evangelist portrait (where the Evangelists' symbols are also sometimes shown dictating) from the tenth century onwards.
 An early example is the dedication miniature from an eleventh-century manuscript of Gregory's Moralia in Job.
 The miniature shows the scribe, Bebo of Seeon Abbey, presenting the manuscript to the Holy Roman Emperor, Henry II.
-In the upper left the author is seen writing the text under divine inspiration.
-Usually the dove is shown whispering in Gregory's ear for a clearer composition.
+In the upper left, the author is seen writing the text under divine inspiration.
+Usually, the dove is shown whispering in Gregory's ear for a clearer composition.